Yuhir0/RenameMedia/README.md

 ## Rename Media

-This scrip is thinked to automate the rename work, you can rename your series to fit next format
+This scrip is thinked to automate the rename work, you can rename your series to fit next format.
+This format is the most common to add the metadata for differents players.

+##### Format

 `Title S01 E01`
 Where: